 Sharing a password with a loved one is something nearly half of Americans have done at some point.
-Google’s research shows that the most popular user credentials to get passed around are the ones used for entertainment, like TV or movie streaming websites.
+Google’s US password statistics show that the most popular user credentials to get passed around are the ones used for entertainment, like TV or movie streaming websites.
 As many as 22% of US adults have given their Netflix or Hulu password to a partner or family member.
-In the second place of most-shared password we have email accounts (20%) followed by social media (17%) and shopping accounts (17%).
+The second most-shared password is for email accounts (20%) followed by social media (17%) and shopping accounts (17%).

-30. 29% of internet users have more password-protected accounts than they can keep track of.
+29. 29% of internet users have more password-protected accounts than they can keep track of in 2020.

-When asked how many passwords they have, almost 30% of respondents said “too many to count.”
+When asked how many passwords they have, almost 30% of respondents said, “too many to count.”
+That’s not a great outcome for global password statistics.
 About 14% of internet users have more than 25 password-protected accounts, and 28% of respondents have between 11 and 25.
-Another 30% of internet users said they have less than 10 accounts that require a password.
-Having too many passwords makes people reuse the same one over and over again, compromising their online security.
+Another 30% of internet users said they have less than ten accounts requiring passwords.
+Too many passwords make people reuse the same one repeatedly, compromising their online security.

-31. 31.3% of internet users change their passwords only once or twice a year.
+30. 31.3% of internet users change their passwords once or twice a year.

-A survey by Digital Guardian suggests that almost a third of internet users reset their passwords infrequently – mostly only when they forget them.
+A survey by Digital Guardian suggests that almost a third of internet users reset their passwords infrequently, mostly only when they forget them.
 This is good news for malicious actors who can exploit credentials for longer periods.
-Only 17% of respondents change their passwords every few months, while 22.4% change them more than five times a year.
-As the password resetting frequency goes up, the percentage of users who do it declines.
-When you change your passwords regularly and apply security recommendations, the risk of having your credentials abused is minimized.
+Only 17% of respondents change their passwords every few months, while 22.4% change them more than five times yearly.
+Analyzing the password cracking statistics, it’s evident that as the password resetting frequency increases, the percentage of users who do it declines.
+When you change your passwords regularly and apply security recommendations, the risk of cyberattacks decreases.

 Business Password Statistics

-LastPass’s most recent password statistics from 2019 indicate that 85% of security specialists do not require multi-factor authentication.
+LastPass’s password statistics from 2020 indicate that 85% of security specialists do not require multi-factor authentication.
 This is discouraging since the survey included 47,000 companies from various locations across the globe.
 Safeguarding company data with more than just passwords is a great additional layer of protection.
 If more organizations implemented it, there would be fewer data compromises.

 When creating a password, users tend to use short words or strings of numbers, mostly omitting capital letters, numbers, and signs.
-However, a password manager identifies such passcodes as weak and it generates long, strong passwords that are hard to crack.
-It’s clear that this tool is beneficial to the IT security of a company and data safety of that company’s clients.
+However, a password manager identifies such passcodes as weak, generating long, strong passwords that are hard to crack.
+This tool benefits a company’s IT security, and its clients’ data safety.
 What’s unclear is why so few organizations use a password management app.

 According to First Contact, when password management in accordance with IT security regulations isn’t enforced by the employer, workers don’t even bother with it.

 Instead, employees create common number passwords or easy passcodes to remember, endangering the company data and reputation.
-That’s why employers need to pick up the slack by training their staff on information security, and apply stricter password management requirements if they want to end the vicious data-breach cycle.
+That’s why employers must pick up the slack by training their staff on information security and applying stricter password management requirements to end the vicious data-breach cycle.

-Password statistics published by First Contact in 2019 reveal that too many employees still have the bad habit of sharing their work passwords with their colleagues.
-The list of recent data breaches in 2019 explains why this is dangerous.
+Password statistics published by First Contact reveal that too many employees still have the bad habit of sharing their work passwords with their colleagues.
+The list of recent data breaches explains why this is dangerous.
 This practice can lead employees to lose their job or cost their company money.